 I will light a candle for my father this All Saints Day, and pray I won’t light a candle for my mother for many years to come.
 Who is the saint (or not) you will remember this year?

-Terri Lackey is the fourth of five children and managing editor of Gather magazine.
+Terri Lackey is the fourth of five children and director for communication for Women of the ELCA.